Agentic Credentials for Purchases

 Public Application

-You will need a Public Application for your frontend.
+You will need a Public Application to authenticate requests.
 Click here to create one using the Basis Theory Customer Portal.

 This will create an application with the following Access Controls: